TheeCryptoKing/NBA-Stats-Elite-/README.md

 * **Steps to Run:**
   1. git clone to local machine
+  2. run server.
+We have ran code in vscode(should be able to load server. if problems download extension "five server" and enable)
-  2. run "json-server --watch db.json"
+  3. run "json-server --watch db.json"

 * **Project Members:**
   * Collin Shakes